 AECOM Contacted Services and Staffing includes Program Director, Wylie Campus Construction Manager, Celina, and Farmersville Campus Construction Manager.
 Program Controls, Design Management, Program Document Manager, Project Engineer(s) Scheduling, Cost/Estimating(PT) Programming Support (PT-Remote).
-As Program Manager, AECOM move quickly to facilitate the college's long-range master plan, which provides programs and facilities to accommodate the projected population growth in Collin County over the next two decades.
+As Program Manager, AECOM moved quickly to facilitate the college's long-range master plan, which provides programs and facilities to accommodate the projected population growth in Collin County over the next two decades.
 The bond issue carried the county, with more than 56 percent of voters in favor of the measure.

-With the voter-approved $600 million bond referendum, the college moves forward to construct several new facilities, including a public safety training center already under construction in McKinney.
+With the voter-approved $600 million bond referendum, the college has moved forward to construct several new facilities, including a public safety training center already under construction in McKinney.
 Other projects include a campus in Wylie, a technical center in Allen, educational centers in Celina and Farmersville, and an information technology center at the Preston Ridge Campus in Frisco.

 "Retention of a management firm is a common practice for major building projects of this size and scope, to control costs, manage timelines, ensure quality and safety, and administer contracts," said Dr. Matkin.
-"AECOM has a stellar reputation, having worked for such clients as the One World Trade Center, the Kennedy Space Center, Los Angeles International Airport.
-The Lincoln Center for the Performing Arts and educational institutions like the University of Texas System, Texas Tech University, El Paso Community College, the Dallas, Fort Worth and Houston ISDs, and many more.
+"AECOM has a stellar reputation, having worked for such clients as the One World Trade Center, the Kennedy Space Center, Los Angeles International Airport, The Lincoln Center for the Performing Arts, and educational institutions like the University of Texas System, Texas Tech University, El Paso Community College, the Dallas, Fort Worth and Houston ISDs, and many more.
 Collin College and the citizens of Collin County will benefit greatly from AECOM's experience and professional track record in project management."

 Collin College District's growth sparked change in Facilities structure.
 This growth meant Facilities Administration and Campus Physical Plant would need to grow.
 The development includes adding personal at the newly formed campuses and realigning existing campuses.
 The administrator growth consists of the need for a Construction Department.
-Here is a look at the new Facilities Department Organization.
+Here is a look at the draft potential Facilities Department Organization.

-This growth should include Campus Organization change.
-Staffing will need to be reviewed with each campus to see if levels are different, what they look like per square foot, and what action we need to balance.
-Does the campus have enough work to keep electrical employees busy if we could hire them and assign them to a dedicated campus?
-Facilities Administration need data and do a deep dive, maybe in the next budget cycle.

 This proposed Campus Org Future is still in draft form and opens for discussion.
 The highlights are the title change of facilities manager to campus facilities director, with Human Resources approval.
 The proposed Future org chart attempts to standardize Facilities and Construction across all campuses and realign staff.
 There will always be "other duties as assigned" in each employee's job description, so they will continue to help in areas specified in their essential tasks.
 The Roles and Responsibilities aligning staff are in the chart below.
 The attachments are not all-encompassing.

-This new Facilities and Construction Organization will see a streamlined support contract.
-The will include the district review of One contract for custodial across the District.
-One custodial agreement would be more manageable for the District.
-Create standard operating procedures (SOPs) for the Facilities Department and create standards for maintenance.

-Review CMMS Needs/Training/Usage – Look at SchoolDude or replacement.
-Industry-wide, people seem to be transitioning away from SchoolDude.
-The future facilities department will need a system where when a user calls with a request.
-A facilities staff member enters it in the system in facilities terms.
-Facilities and IT will need to partner up to make it simple and usable.